Enquire & Get HIV Test Now

 • Protect Mother-to-Child Transmission

-• Use Condoms - While Having SE$
+• Use Condoms - During Sexual Encounters

-• Take PEP - Prevent HIV after a possible exposure start within 72 hours
+• Take PEP - Prevent HIV after a possible exposure, start within 72 hours

 • Take PrEP - Taking PrEP before being exposed to HIV means there's enough drug inside you to block HIV if it gets into your body.